InFog/infog.github.io/_posts/2014-08-22-autoload-php-english.md

 published: true
 ---

-O know this issue is kinda old and everybory already wrote something about it, but I think it's worth to talk about it one more time.
+I know this issue is kinda old and everybody already wrote something about it, but I think it's worth to talk about it one more time.
 This post is for the PHP beginners :)